Here are some of the questions and answers people ask about our sweat lodge:

 Do you have a web page with directions to your home?

 Do I have to make reservations?
-If you have never been here before you need to contact us at least a few days before the sweat lodge, email is preferred.
-And write something about your self, things like how are you called to the sweat lodge, and how you found us.
-If you can't use email and are going to call, please be respectful of my home and don't call late at night.
+YES!!
+Do not come without a reservation.
+All attendees must register for sweat lodges using the online reservation system.
+Do not bring anyone that has not directly contacted me and made a reservation for themselves.
+Click here -How to be invited to make a reservation to attend a Sweat Lodge If you can't use email and are going to call, please be respectful of my home and don't call late at night.
 And please, don't expect us to return your call if you call the day of a sweat lodge - plan ahead.

 Back to Top